 This section describes the rationale for the Security Objectives and Security Functional Requirements as defined in Section 4 and Section 5, respectively.
-Additionally, this section describes the rationale for not satisfying all of the dependencies and the rationale for the strength of function (SOF) claim.
+Additionally, this section describes the rationale for not satisfying all of the dependencies.

 6.1 MAPPING OF THREATS, POLICIES, AND ASSUMPTIONS TO OBJECTIVES